Asociatia-Bucurie-In-dar/bucurieindar/messages/privacy/en.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy, please [contact](contact) us.